Board & Executive

 Eve commenced with Juniper in November 2018 and was appointed to the role of Executive Director Planning and Strategy in August 2019.
 Eve has a Masters in Business Administration and over 20 years’ experience working in the not-for-profit sector in Aged Care, Health Care and Community services in middle management and executive roles.

 Eve has extensive experience working with leadership teams and boards, facilitating strategic planning and organisational reviews.
 She has successfully led several significant organisational change management initiatives and is an effective team leader, motivator and communicator with skills in project management, business planning and process improvement.
-At Juniper, Eve oversees the Quality & Risk and Marketing & Communications teams and is responsible for business performance, organisational strategy, planning and reporting.
+At Juniper, Eve oversees the ICT, Projects, Quality & Risk and Marketing & Communications teams and is responsible for business performance, organisational strategy, planning and reporting.

 Executive Director Corporate Services